Original content by AlexAnndra Ontra and James Ontra Enhanced by Geetesh Bajaj

 –So said, No one, ever.

 Do look carefully at the illustration above.
 You’ll notice that the illustration is titled, “The End of PowerPoint Culture.”
-What do we mean by “PowerPoint Culture?”
+What do we mean by “PowerPoint culture?”

 PowerPoint culture is the slide-making and presenting process that has ruled many offices and organizations over the last three decades.
 To give you an example, let’s meet Jane, who has been asked to create a presentation for tomorrow’s meeting.
 She knows what her boss will speak about, but she has so much more work to attend to, and she doesn’t have much time to create something fresh and inspiring.